Xamarin.Android Designer Material Design features

 The Background color in the Designer has changed to the new color selection, but this change has not yet been saved.
-Two choices are offered for how to handle the change:
+At this point, you can do one of the following:

-Discard Changes – Discards the new color choice (or choices) and reverts the theme to its original state.
+Click Discard Changes to discard the new color choice (or choices) and revert the theme to its original state.

 This topic described the Material Design features available in the Xamarin.Android Designer.
-It explained how to enable and configure the Material Design Grid, how to use the Material Design Color Palette to edit color properties, and how to use the Typographic Scale selector to configure text properties.
-It also demonstrated how to use the Theme Editor to create new custom themes that conform to Material Design guidelines.
+It explained how to enable and configure the Material Design Grid, and it explained how to use the Theme Editor to create new custom themes that conform to Material Design guidelines.
 For more information about Xamarin.Android support for Material Design, see Material Theme.